 One type of collectible upgrade is the communicator.
 In many cases the player must communicate with FSA agents to proceed through the level, in order to do this, the player must have equipped the correct colored communicator for that level.
 Failure to do so could result in the inability to complete the level.
 In special communication rooms, the player has the option to communicate with FSA agents or wiretap BADD communication- provided they have brought the correct communicator.
 In some cases, communication with the FSA agent results in the opening of a mission critical door, hence without the communicator, the level could not be completed.
 In instances where the player is unable to complete the level, the player can choose to be extracted from the level without penalty to lives, continues or upgrades, but losing any progress in that level.

 Once in the level, the game has a very similar look and feel to other Capcom platformers, like Mega Man, DuckTales, and Ghosts 'N Goblins.
 Like those games, Rad will have to climb up towers, cross spiked pits, and shoot his way through wave after wave of enemy en route to the stage's boss.
-Oh, but he can't jump.
-Instead, Rad is armed with a bionic arm, which can cling to practically any surface, allowing him to swing his way across the level's hazards.
+However, he cannot jump; instead, Rad is armed with a bionic arm, which can cling to practically any surface, allowing him to swing his way across the level's hazards.
 While difficult to truly master, using the momentum from swinging quickly becomes second nature, though it's still pretty common to miss a crucial jump and fall to Rad's death.
 Being an old-school NES game, Bionic Commando doesn't forgive mistakes.

 On the level select screen, enemy trucks patrol the roads.
 If Spencer's helicopter comes into contact with one of these, Spencer must navigate an isometric top-down perspective battle sequence.
 During these sequences, the Bionic Arm no longer provides the game's jumping mechanic, but springs in an AOE attack radius around Spencer, knocking back enemies and deflecting projectiles.
 Possibly to combat the difficulty of the game, continues can be collected by destroying trucks in these sequences.